muhammad-hassan-shakeel/molix/README.md

 # molix

-Molix is a Flutter app that allows you to create and manage your own lists of movies and series.
+Molix is a Flutter app that shows the personalised and popular movies.
 You can use this app accross both mobile platforms i.e iOS and android.
+App supports both light and dark theme, will add more attractive themes in the future.
+We also plan to add web and desktop support in the future.

 ## Getting Started